 - Exposed Aggregate Sealer

-Concrete Sealer - Reviews, Information and TipsAn overview of the basic types of sealers and what to consider when shopping for the best sealer for your needs
+Concrete Sealers for Indoor and Outdoor SurfacesAn overview of the types of sealers and what to consider when shopping for the best sealer for your needs

 A concrete sealer is essential for protecting surfaces from water damage caused by freeze/thaw cycles, stains from dirt, deicing salts, oil and other contaminants, and much more.
 So, if you’ve just installed the decorative concrete masterpiece of your dreams, make sure it gets sealed.